flyinglightspeck/StandbyFLSs/README.md

 Authors:  Hamed Alimohammadzadeh(halimoha@usc.edu), Shuqin Zhu (shuqinzh@usc.edu), and Shahram Ghandeharizadeh (shahram@usc.edu)

 # Features
+   * Five techniques to eliminate dark standby FLSs from obstructing the user field of view:  Transpose, Dissolve, and Suspend (3 variants).
+   * A configurable distributed emulator to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
+Each FLS is modeled as a process.
+Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.
+Consequently FLSs communicate with each other to compensate for the failed FLSs.
+With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.
+   * Detection of obstructing dark standby FLSs.
    * An FLS velocity model consisting of adjustable acceleration, deceleration, and speed parameters.
    * Two FLS failure models:  RandTTL using a uniform distribution and BetaTTL using a skewed distribution.
    * Fix-sized reliability groups consisting of G illuminating FLSs and 1 standby FLSs.
-   * Mean Time to Illuminate a Dark (MTID) point after an illuminating FLS fails.
-Visualize results by generating png files in `./assets/figures`.
+   * Computation of metrics including Mean Time to Illuminate a Dark (MTID) point after an illuminating FLS fails.
-   * Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.
-   * A configurable simulation model to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
-Each FLS is modeled as a process.
-With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.
-   * Detection of obstructing dark standby FLSs.
+   * Visualization of results.
-   * Four techniques to eliminate dark standby FLSs from obstructing the user field of view:  Dissolve, Suspend (2 variants), Transpose.
-   * Visualizes results by providing a histogram of the group sizes, box plot of distance from the center of a group to the group members, average distance from a dispatcher to group centroid

 # Limitations
    * In general, a reliability group may consist of C standby FLSs.
 The current implmentation supports C=1 only.